Welcome to www.a2gov.org/parking

 The Residential Parking Permit (RPP) program allows vehicles owned by residents to park in an RPP neighborhood for the posted time limit without being ticketed.
 If your neighborhood is participating in an RPP Program you will need to acquire and display a residential parking permit decal for every vehicle that will park on neighborhood streets during the specified enforcement period.
 Please follow this link for more information and application forms.

 City Council voted to discontinue the Commercial Loading Zone Parking Permit program on Monday, May 17, 2010.
 Parking in marked, on-street loading zones will return to the previous condition of allowing parking access to vehicles with commercial license plates using the spaces up to the time permitted on the posted signs.

-On-street parking restrictions are in effect on University of Michigan home football game days.
+On-street parking restrictions are in effect on University of Michigan home football game days, including the annual spring football (scrimmage) games, and other stadium events.
 Click here for the on-street parking restrictions map (PDF).
 Signage will be displayed in the U-M Stadium area to promote the events-parking hotline number for residents and visitors with questions: 734.794.6444.
 Residents and visitors interested in information about the event itself can visit www.mgoblue.com.

 ***Parking fines and associated late fees as of July 1, 2010**

 The fine for an expired meter parking citation is $10 if paid by the end of the next business day, $20 if paid within 14 days, $40 if paid after 14 days and $60 if paid after 30 days.(A list of all fines can be found here.)